Shack Track Confirmation Details

 Expedition Dates & Arrival Information

-This expedition begins as the team gathers in Ushuaia, Argentina on November 12, 2025 for an evening welcome reception.
+This expedition begins as the team gathers in Puerto Madryn, Argentina on October 23, 2026 for an evening welcome reception.
 We recommend arriving a day earlier to provide yourself some wiggle room should you have any delayed flights or delayed baggage, and to allow ample time for a gear check by our guides.
 It is imperative that you arrive with all your kit so please follow your clothing and equipment checklist carefully.

 Important Links and Information